 Sara’s Tea Garden, among the cobbled streets of Old Leigh, is another place that really values its four-legged customers.
 There’s a separate doggy menu and if you pick up a Loyalty Card, you can redeem stamps for sausages.
 The cafe also has a Doggy Gallery on its website – make sure you upload a picture of your pup for the chance to win a monthly prize.

 Dogs are very welcome at Billy Hundreds – a quirky fish and tapas restaurant right on the seafront.
 Staff make a real fuss of all visiting pets and if they’re lucky, they might get a dog treat or two.
-And if you’re after delicious meat-free meals, head to the Oak Tree Bistro in Leigh.
-Its dinky sister restaurant, The Acorn, is well worth a visit for pie and mash that could convert even the most committed carnivore.
+And if you’re after delicious meat-free meals, head to the Oak Tree Bistro in Leigh where dogs are allowed both inside and out.

 Craft beer fans will also be spoilt for choice in Southend, as there are several great bars that welcome pets.
 Dogs are allowed inside the Leigh-on-Sea Brewery tap room, on the Progress Road Industrial Estate.
 They will also get lots of fuss at Mawson’s in Southchurch, The Crafty Half in Leigh and both West Road Tap and Mile and a Third in Westcliff.

 There are also several places you can grab a drink or bite to eat with your four-legged friend in central Southend.
 Retro Utopia, outside the Royals Shopping Centre, serves tea, coffee and enormous slices of cake while Molo Lounge, in the High Street, is a funky place to go for breakfast, lunch or dinner.
 Artsy Twenty One Southend, on Pier Approach, serves great coffee, paninis and wood-fired pizza.
 Dogs are welcome both inside and out at The Alex, in Alexandra Street, and The Mews – a cool, rustic bar in Nelson Mews.
-And The Glasshouse Cafe, in Warrior Square Gardens, also allows dogs on its covered terrace.
+And The Glasshouse Cafe, in Warrior Square Gardens, allows dogs on its covered terrace.
 If they’re lucky, they might even get a sausage!